CrainDavis/PasswordGenerator/README.md

 # PasswordGenerator
 -------------------------------------------------------------------------------------------------------
 ## Project Description:
-This is a random password generator that, by incorporating the user's choices of character type and password length, will generate a randomized password such as the following:
+This is a random password generator that, by incorporating the user's choices of character type and password length, will generate randomized passwords such as the following:
 ```
 bT1(aA6@yS2<
 wX2aY2zV